kermitt2/biblio-glutton/Readme.md

 node main -dump ~/tmp/crossref-works.2019-09-09.json.xz index
 ```

 Note that launching the above command will fully re-index the data, deleting existing index.
-The default name of the index is `crossref`, but this can be changed via the config file `indexing/config.json`.
+The default name of the index is `crossref`, but this can be changed via the global config file `biblio-glutton/config/glutton.yml`.

 For getting health check information about the selected ElasticSearch cluster: